AlmubdyMutaikhan/Frontend-React-JS-calculator/README.md

 * If you want to perform operations further, select next math operation.
 Calculation is processed automatically.
 * CE button is used to remove last entered character.
 * Clear button is used to reset values and clear the display.

+## Attention
+ 1. For the current time web-app isn't responsive.
+ 2. Do only arithmetic operations.
+(No %, square root and etc.)

 ## Local Setup